SavithaSkr/Nostra/README.md

 Nostra is a web-based platform where users can browse, search, and purchase dresses.
-It is designed to be user-friendly and visually appealing, ensuring a pleasant shopping experience.
+It is designed to be user-friendly and visually appealing, ensuring a pleasant shopping experience. click the link ** https://savithaskr.github.io/Nostra/** to visit the website.

 **Features**
 **Responsive Design:** Ensures compatibility with various devices (desktops, tablets, smartphones).